Experience Sustainable Periods with Cherriful

 For example, in the U.S. one person who menstruates will use between 5 and 15 thousand pads and tampons in their lifetime.
 The vast majority of these products end up in landfills, as plastic waste.

-Anyone who menstruates knows how disgusting toilets can become when people don’t properly dispose of their products- and if you don’t dispose of products properly, it can actually have a negative impact on the environment too.
+Anyone who menstruates knows how disgusting toilets can get when people don’t properly dispose of their products.
+If you don’t dispose of products properly, it can actually have a negative impact on the environment, too.

 It is never a good idea to flush period products down the toilet, and you need to make sure to put your products in the bin where they can be disposed of properly.